 (Re)Training of a cellpose model

 To optimize CellPose on your data, you can retrain one its model and use it in TrackMate-CellPose.
 You can do the retraining easily through CellPose 2.0 GUI.
-When the model gives acceptable results, select it in TrackMate interface with the custom_model parameter.
+When the model gives acceptable results, select it in TrackMate interface with the Path to custom model parameter.

 Tutorials